 Why the disparity?
 It’s about the audience.
 Someone looking at a video ad likely has no connection to the brand.
 But a marketing video a customer receives in their app or via email is from a brand they already have a relationship with.
 And it’s this relationship that allows the video to be personalised because you know that customer.

 Of course, you can’t forget about customer acquisition.
 Despite how much we advocate for customer care and CX, advertising has its place.
 And data-driven video ads still outperform regular video ads with 5x higher CTR.

 Now, let’s dive right into the key video metrics you should pay attention to:

 - Click-through-rate: This metric shows how many times people clicked on your video based on the number of times it was viewed.
 If your video was shown 100 times and people clicked on it 10 times, your CTR would be 10%.

 - Completion rate: The average percentage of the video watched.
 At Idomoo, we’ve seen a 3x uplift in completion rates when videos are data-driven.

 - Numbers of times watched: How many times a user watched the same video.
-We regularly see video marketing campaigns where customers watch their video 2-3 times as Personalized Videos resonate far more with viewers than generic ones.
+We regularly see video marketing campaigns where customers watch their video 2-3 times as Personalised Videos resonate far more with viewers than generic ones.

 - Clicks in videos: Overview of what links users clicked within the video.
 To be able to embed links, you’d need to use video technology that supports this functionality.

 - Downloads or shares: How often users downloaded or shared the video.
-We’ve found, for example, that personalized recap videos (highlighting a customer’s past activities with the brand) have garnered a 5x increase in social shares.
+We’ve found, for example, that personalised recap videos (highlighting a customer’s past activities with the brand) have garnered a 5x increase in social shares.

 - CTA conversions: How many times the CTA is clicked.
 This could also be calculated as a conversion rate based on the total number of viewers.